cross-seed/cross-seed.org/docs/basics/getting-started.md

 - `/config` - config dir (this follows a common Docker convention)
-- `/torrents` - your torrent input dir (usually set to your rtorrent session dir, or your qBittorrent BT_backup dir)
+- `/torrents` - your torrent input dir (usually set to your rtorrent session dir, Deluge state dir, Transmission torrents dir, or your qBittorrent BT_backup dir)
 - `/cross-seeds` - the output dir.
 People sometimes point this at a watch folder.
 If you use

 Create or open your existing `docker-compose.yml` file and add the `cross-seed`